EJFleet/joan-fleetwood-actor/README.md

 * To find out if Joan's appearance is suitable for a particular acting role
 * To find out if Joan is experienced enough to manage a particular acting role
 * To see examples of Joan's work
-* To contact Joan or her agent with audition or job offers
+* To contact Joan with audition or job offers

 #### First-time Visitor Goals